vivax3794/arcane/README.md

 A terminal editor written in rust.

 ## SUPER DUPER EARLY ALPHA
-This project is super super early... we literally dont have a editor yet, just a bunch of foundations%s!
+This project is super super early... we literally dont have a editor yet, just a bunch of foundations!

 # Dependencies
 You only require [Earthly](https://earthly.dev/get-earthly) to build the project and it will build the binary in a docker container for you then copy it to the host.